MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Microsoft.Graph.Beta.Calendar.md

 ### [New-MgBetaGroupEventExceptionOccurrenceInstanceAttachment](New-MgBetaGroupEventExceptionOccurrenceInstanceAttachment.md)
 Use this API to create a new Attachment.
-An attachment can be one of the following types: All these types of attachment resources are derived from the attachmentresource.
+An attachment can be one of the following types: All these types of attachment resources are derived from the attachment\nresource.
 This API is available in the following national cloud deployments.

 ### [New-MgBetaGroupEventExceptionOccurrenceInstanceExtension](New-MgBetaGroupEventExceptionOccurrenceInstanceExtension.md)